Mydex Terms For Members

 - if you are in breach (be it material breach or any other breach) of these terms or a Data Sharing Agreement if your Account is inactive for longer than three months, where inactive means that neither you nor any of your Connections has accessed your Data during that period.

 Effect of closing your Account: We will archive your Data after your Account is closed, and you and your Connections will no longer be able to access your Data.
 You will be able to retrieve your Data for up to six months if you decide to reactivate your Account.
 We may charge a fee for this service.
 If you do not reactivate your Account within this period, we will delete your Data and it will not be recoverable.
+Data may be retained on backups for a further 12 months as part of our normal data protection activities but will not be accessible.
 We will not be responsible to you for any Data that you are subsequently unable to access or retrieve when your Account closes.

 9. YOUR LIABILITY TO US, AND LIMITS ON OUR LIABILITY TO YOU